RCC-Courseware/WorkingWithPowerBI-2day/README.md

 This folder contains materials for the introductory course Working With Power BI.

+For students who are not regular users of GitHub, you can download a zip file containing these materials using the following steps:
+- At the top of the repository contents, under the main toolbar, click on the green button labeled **<> Code**
+- From the <> Code menu, click the option for **Download ZIP**
+- Once downloading is complete, go to your Downloads folder to find the file WorkingWithPowerBI-2day-main.zip
+- Extract the zip file contents to a location on your computer where you can find it back again.
+This is the folder you will refer back to throughout this course.

 ## Project Source Data

 Contains source data for the project that will be built out over two class days, plus copy-paste reference sheet for links and code blocks.